hasindu2008/f5c/_docs/r10train.md

     r10_450bps.t	CCTAAAAAA	0	0	0	1000	1	60.58	2.35
     r10_450bps.t	AAAAAAAAA	0	0	0	1000	1	54.20	1.99
     ```
     If all of them are 0, that means they were not successfully trained.
 By default, nanopolish will require at least 100 `num_events_for_training`, so unless you have good coverage for all k-mers, some of the k-mers will not be trained.
-In our case, majority of the k-mers were trained, but not all.
+In our case, we had around ~7X depth for the human genome and 99.42% of the k-mers were trained (260631 of 262144), but not all.
     If the outputs are empty or if all k-mers are not trained (happened to us at the beginning), it could be due to multiple reasons.
 I do not remeber much of those now, but these issues may help debugging: [#825](https://github.com/jts/nanopolish/issues/825), [#761](https://github.com/jts/nanopolish/issues/761),  [#1059](https://github.com/jts/nanopolish/issues/1059), [#1064](https://github.com/jts/nanopolish/issues/1064).